ivukotic/v4A/README.md

 kubectl create -f open_shift_deployment.yaml
 ```

-This will create appropriate configuration config map, deployment and service.
+This will create appropriate deployment and service.

 ### In Docker